bostongolang/golang-lab-chat/lessons/06-broadcast-msgs.md

 ## Steps

 1. Look for the empty `ChatUser.ReadIncomingMessages` function.
-Let's implement it.
+Let's implement it so it constantly reads incoming messages from the socket buffer.

   ```go
     func (cu *ChatUser) ReadIncomingMessages(chatroom *ChatRoom) {